ProfBrickz/LegoSetTracker/README.md

 - Track total pieces
 - Configure settings

 ## Development
 This is an Electron application with the following structure:
 - `src/main.js` - Main Electron process
 - `src/views/` - HTML templates and pages
 - `src/static/` - CSS styles and JavaScript files

+## License

+This project is licensed under the [GNU General Public License v2.0 only](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).

+> [!IMPORTANT]
+> The icons used in this application are not part of the main project license and are sourced from the [Electron Website](https://github.com/electron/website).
+They are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).
+These icons are provided as a temporary solution and may be replaced in future updates.